theproductiveprogrammer/tt-design/README.md

 We can see that if any view is offline for a while the combined log will not contain it's data, but as soon as it comes back online it will simply add it's entries into the entire stream.

+## Log processing
+In order to get the final state of data for processing, the logs are processed sequentially - starting from the first and going all the way to the last.

+To 'update' data, new logs are simply appended which results in the client/processor updating it's 'snapshot' of the data.
+Similarily when updates are made to the data they are translated back into new log messages that are appended to the log.

+This means that _during startup_ the client/processor needs to go through every log from the beginning of time.
+However, once loaded every new update to be processed is going to be very quick as it only applies the latest differential change to the data.

+The startup speed should not be an issue because `Tagtime` starts up with the computer and continues running from that point onward.

 ## Errors and Debug Support